Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Review of Landau-Lifshitz-Gilbert-Slonczewski equations

 In addition to well-posedness, also stability and spectral theory for \eqref{e:quasi}, see, e.g., \cite{users_guide}, carry over to \eqref{e:llg}.
 In particular, the computations of $L^2$-spectra in the following sections are justified and yield nonlinear stability for strictly stable spectrum and nonlinear instability for the unstable (essential) spectrum.

 \paragraph{Landau-Lifshitz-Gilbert-Slonczewski versus complex Ginzburg-Landau equations.} Stereographic projection of \eqref{e:llg} yields

 valid for magnetizations avoiding the south pole.

-There is also a global connection between LLG and CGL in the spirit of the classical Hasimoto transformation \cite{Hasimoto:72}, which turns the (undamped) Landau-Lifshitz equation in one space dimension ($\boldsymbol{h}_{\rm eff}=\partial_x^2$) into the focussing cubic Schr\"odinger equation.
+Studying LLG-type equations via stereographic projection has a long history and has been employed in several of the aforementioned references, see, e.g., the review \cite{Lakshmanan:11} and the references therein.mThere is also a global connection between LLG and CGL in the spirit of the classical Hasimoto transformation \cite{Hasimoto:72}, which turns the (undamped) Landau-Lifshitz equation in one space dimension ($\boldsymbol{h}_{\rm eff}=\partial_x^2$) into the focussing cubic Schr\"odinger equation \cite{Lakshmanan:77,Zhakharov:79}.
 The idea is to disregard the customary coordinates representation and to introduce instead a pull-back frame on the tangent bundle along $\m$.
 In the case of $\mu=\beta=h=0$, i.e. $\boldsymbol{h}_{\rm eff}= \partial_x \m$, this leads to

 where $u=u(x,t)$ is the complex coordinate of $\partial_x \m$ in the moving frame representation, and $\mathcal{D}_x$ and $\mathcal{D}_t$ are covariant derivatives in space and time giving rise to cubic and quintic nonlinearities, see \cite{Melcher:11, Melcher_Ptashnyk} for details.